Automattic/jetpack-addons/README.md

 ## How to use the plugin

 The plugin won't add any new input field or interface on your site.
-Once it's active, you can specify a custom Opeg Graph URL for each post by going to Posts > All Posts in your dashboard, clicking on the post you want to edit, and using the Custom Fields input field to add a new custom field with the name `custom_og_url` and the value you need, like so:
+Once it's active, you can specify a custom Open Graph URL for each post by going to
+Posts > All Posts in your dashboard, clicking on the post you want to edit, and using the Custom Fields input field to add a new custom field with the name `custom_og_url` and the value you need, like so:

 ![Custom Fields' interface](https://cloud.githubusercontent.com/assets/426388/24169580/62189994-0e7e-11e7-9c9e-68548cf25444.png)